Peter C. Granata

 Peter Charles Granata (October 28, 1898 – September 29, 1973) was a U.S. Representative from Illinois.

 Born in Chicago, Illinois, Granata attended the public and high schools of his native city.

-He graduated from Bryant and Stratton Business College at Chicago in 1912.

-He engaged in the coal business in 1917.

-Chief clerk to the prosecutor of the city of Chicago 1926-1928 and chief deputy coroner 1928-1930.
+He graduated from Bryant and Stratton Business College in Chicago in 1912.
+He engaged in the coal business beginning in 1917.
+Granata was chief clerk to the prosecutor of the city of Chicago in 1926-1928 and chief deputy coroner from 1928-1930.

-Granata was elected to the U.S. House of Representatives in 1930.

-Presented credentials as a Republican Member-elect to the Seventy-second Congress and served from March 3, 1931, to April 5, 1932, when he was succeeded by Stanley H. Kunz, who successfully contested the election.
+Elected to the U.S. House of Representatives in 1930, Granata presented credentials as a Republican Member-elect to the Seventy-second Congress and served from March 3, 1931, to April 5, 1932, when he was succeeded by Stanley H. Kunz, who successfully contested the election.
 Granata had originally won the race by more than 1,000 votes, but Kunz successfully argued that, either by fraud or mistake, he was denied the votes of thousands of "straight ticket" ballots.
-Congress reviewed the ballots and found that he'd been denied more than 2,300 votes and they declared him the winner.
-Granata ran again in 1932 and lost.
+Congress reviewed the ballots and found that Kunz been denied more than 2,300 votes; he was declared the winner.
+Granata ran again in 1932 and lost to Leo Kocialkowski, who had defeated Kunz in the Democratic primary.

-Granata did continue in politics serving as member a of the Illinois House of Representatives from 1933-1973 and as assistant director of finance of the State of Illinois 1941-1943.

-He engaged in the coal and oil business in Chicago until May 1933 and served as vice president of a glass company in Chicago, Illinois in 1948.
+Granata returned to the coal and oil business in Chicago until May 1933, when he enjoyed a political comeback and won a seat in the Illinois House of Representatives, where he would serve for 40 years, until his death.
+He would also serve as assistant director of finance of the State of Illinois from 1941-1943, and as vice president of a glass company in Chicago in 1948.

-He was a resident of Chicago, Illinois, until his death there on September 29, 1973 and was interred in Mount Carmel Cemetery.
+He was a resident of Chicago until his death there on September 29, 1973, and was interred in Mount Carmel Cemetery.